Although Greenland is the largest island in the world, its wonders and landmarks are surprisingly little known.

 - Qoornoq - Sermersooq.
 Old settlement, inhabited since at least 2200 BC (Saqqaq culture).
 Contains ruins of Inuit and Norse buildings.

 Norse (Viking) heritage

 - Garðar - Kujalleq.
 The seat of Norse bishops in Greenland, established in 1126.
-Here was built Garðar Cathedral of St. Nicholas (12th century).
+Here was built Garðar Cathedral of St. Nicholas (the 12th century).
 Last bishop served here until 1378.
 Ruins of Norse settlement are seen here up to this day.

 - Hvalsey - Kujalleq.
-Best preserved Norse farmstead, established by Erik the Red's unkle Þorkell (Thorkell) Farserkur in the late 10th century.
-Here was built also Hvalsey Fjord Church.
+Best preserved Norse farmstead, established by Erik the Red's cousin or uncle Þorkell (Thorkell) Farserkur in the late 10th century.
+Here around 1300 built also Hvalsey Fjord Church.
 This church was built from enormous stone blocks, some up to 5 tons heavy.
 Fell in disuse in the 15th century.

 - Landnamsgaarden - Kujalleq.
-Ruins of homestead, built by Vikings circa 1000.
+Ruins of homestead, built by Vikings around 1000.
 This area contains many ruins of Norse buildings.
 Nearby are located some of the few plots of arable land in Greenland.

 - Bethel-kirken, Sisimiut - Qaasuitsup.
 Oldest standing church in Greenland, built in 1775.

 - Gammelhuset, Sisimiut - Qaasuitsup.
 Historical house, built in 1725.

 - Nuuk Cathedral - Sermersooq.
 Red wooden church building, constructed in 1849.

 - Moravian Brethren Mission House - Sermersooq, Nuuk.
 Large historical building, constructed in 1747 from a wood which was shipped from Netherlands.
 Served as a centre of Moravian Brethren Mission in Greenland.